Yigal Azrouël: Career

 In February 2003, he opened his first freestanding boutique, designed by Dror Benshetrit, in Manhattan's Meatpacking District on West 14th Street.
 By 2004, Yigal Azrouël was inducted into the Council of Fashion Designers of America.
-In October 2004, he showed his Spring Summer 2005 collection at the Ritz Carlton Paris for his first international showing.
+In October 2004, he showed his Spring Summer 2005 collection at the Hôtel Ritz Paris for his first international showing.
 In 2009, Yigal was nominated for GQ Best New Menswear Designers in America.
-He collaborates with many artists, including Emery LeCrone's "Works & Process" commissions for the Guggenheim.